FHB — First Hawaiian, Inc.

 - Effective Tax Rate: 22.5%

-- Total Deposits: Increased by $262 million, driven by public operating balances.
+- Total Deposits: Grew by $262 million, primarily from public operating balances.

 - Net Interest Margin (NIM): 3.19%, a decline of two basis points sequentially.

-- Noninterest Income: $52.8 million, down due to lower BOLI income and swap fee activity.
+- Noninterest Income: $52.8 million, lower due to decreased BOLI income and swap fee activity.

-- Noninterest Expense: $127.9 million, well-controlled with no unusual items.
+- Noninterest Expense: $127.9 million, consistent with expectations.

 2. Strategic Updates and Business Highlights